kallix/drebin/README.md

-Tentative migration of DREBIN's code to python3
+Tentative migration of DREBIN's code to python3.
+Changes made to the original repo:
+- Removed old copy of Androguard.
+(Now, its a submodule, pointing to a much newer Androguard)
+- Removed copy of the progressbar module.
+Get your own instead. (pip3 install progressbar)
+- Fixed stuff incompatible with python3 (print without parenthesis, Bytes vs String, etc)

 What does this repository contain?